The Pre-Trade Pause: A Two-Minute Ritual That Cuts Impulsive Trades

 If your strategy genuinely requires execution faster than two minutes (true scalping, certain options strategies, news trading), the pre-trade pause must be moved earlier in the process.
 You apply it to the decision to enter the setup category, not to each individual trade.
 The principle is the same: limbic urgency must be filtered by prefrontal evaluation before capital is at risk.

-For everyone else, two minutes is the cheapest, highest-leverage upgrade you will ever make to your trading process.
+For everyone else, two minutes is one of the cheapest upgrades you can make to your trading process.
 Most traders will not do it.
-The ones who do will quietly compound that edge for the rest of their careers.
+The ones who do tend to compound that small edge over a long career.

 Run the Count